Coherence and decoherence in generalized and noisy Shor's algorithm

 In the real world, quantum systems cannot be completely isolated from their environment and are subject to various noise influences.
 Furthermore, quantum systems inevitably interact with their surrounding environments, leading to decoherence phenomena.
 In this section, we investigate coherence and decoherence in noisy Shor's algorithm.

 Now we consider an important channel $\Phi$ acting on a $d$-dimensional quantum system called the depolarizing channel\cite{HXF,GYH,LLS19}

 where $V$ represents an arbitrary unitary operator.
 The parameter $\lambda$ is chosen to ensure that the channel $\Phi$ maintains complete positivity, which is essential for physical realizability.
-Since all isotropic channels necessarily satisfy the unital property ($\Phi(\mathbf{I}) = \mathbf{I}$), the set of isotropic channels constitutes a proper subset of the broader class of unital channels.
+Since all depolarizing channels satisfy the unitality ($\Phi(\mathbf{I})=\mathbf{I}$), the set of depolarizing channels constitutes a proper subset of the broader class of unital channels.
 When $\lambda=0$, $\Phi$ reduces to the completely depolarizing channel, which maps any input state to the maximally mixed state $\frac{\mathbf{I}_{AB}}{d}$.

 The depolarizing channel exhibits the fundamental property of unitary invariance and constitutes a significant subclass of commutativity-preserving channels.
 This channel possesses the remarkable characteristic of never increasing quantumness between any two quantum states.
-Notably, when operating on subsystem $b$, it cannot generate quantum correlations from any quantum-classical state $\rho^{ab} = \sum_i q_i\rho_i^a \otimes |i^b\rangle\langle i^b|$, where $\{\rho_i^a\}$ represents a set of quantum states on subsystem $a$, $\{|i^b\rangle\}$ forms an orthonormal basis for subsystem $b$, and $\{q_i\}$ denotes a probability distribution.
 When $\lambda \neq 0$, the depolarizing channel stands as one of the few channel types incapable of creating quantum discord in zero quantum discord states.
 Moreover, for quantum systems with dimension $n \geq 3$, it occupies a privileged position due to its unique bidirectional property of preserving quantum correlations, distinguishing it from other quantum channels in the context of quantum information theory.

 Here, we discuss the case $V=W_A\otimes \mathbf{I}_B$ where $W_A=\sum_{x}\mathrm{e}^{\mathrm{i}\theta_{x}}|x\rangle\langle x|$ is an arbitrary diagonal unitary matrix.
 This specific scenario allows us to examine the properties and implications of diagonal unitarity within quantum computational frameworks.
 Let $\Phi$ be the noise channel.
 Then the noisy Shor's algorithm can be described as